 Introduction

-When a patient is close to death, becomes an essential part of their journey.
+When a patient is close to death, hospice care becomes an essential part of their journey.
 Hospice nurses are crucial in providing comfort and support to patients and their families during this grim time.
-In this article, we will explore what a does during a visit for a patient who is close to death, focusing on their assessment of the patient and the common educational discussions they have with the family as well as addressing common concerns the caregiver and family may have about their loved one who is about to die.
+In this article, we will explore what a hospice nurse does during a visit for a patient who is close to death, focusing on their assessment of the patient and the common educational discussions they have with the family as well as addressing common concerns the caregiver and family may have about their loved one who is about to die.

 Assessment: Observational Signs

-A assesses the patient’s condition through observational signs during a visit.
+A hospice nurse assesses the patient’s condition through observational signs during a visit.
 These signs can be visual, auditory, olfactory, or tactile.
 Some of the common observational signs that a hospice nurse may observe during a visit include:

 • Changes in skin color: The patient’s skin may become pale, mottled, or bluish, indicating a decrease in blood circulation